mikatomik/BouncyUI-for-Godot-4/README.md

 Then, call the three functions to set up the node. set_text_params(), set_translation_params(), set_scale_params().
 Any arguments you skip will be filled in with a default value.
 	![](https://github.com/mikatomik/BouncyUI-for-Godot-4/blob/master/screenshots/bouncynotifiercode.png)
+  - Don't forget to call start() when you're done!
+Once the animation is finished, the node will remove itself from the scene tree.

 ## License